carbonext-tech/api-b2b-docs/docs/consult-vcu-price.md

 # VCU Price

-Let's see how to query the price of the VCU (Verified Carbon Unity).
+Endpoint to consult the price of the VCU (Verified Carbon Unit).

 ## VCU Price [GET]